google-site-verification: googlee90ef68c83eec857.html Malaysian Herbs (127)Asparagus-சதாவரி Skip to main content

 Most kidney stones are made of oxalates.
 Oxalates are compounds found in some foods, such as spinach, beets, and french fries.

-In a 2005 studyTrusted Source, shatavari root extract helped prevent the formation of oxalate stones in rats.
+In a 2005 studyTrusted Source, Shatavari root extract helped prevent the formation of oxalate stones in rats.
 It also increased magnesium concentration in the urine.
 Proper levels of magnesium in the body are thought to help prevent the development of crystals in the urine that form kidney stones.

 It may help maintain blood sugar